 Chief Sustainability Officer, General Mills, Inc.

-Jerry leads General Mills sustainability efforts globally.
+Jerry Lynch leads General Mills sustainability efforts globally.
 Lynch began his career at General Mills in 1995 and has served in various general management, marketing, and sustainability roles across the company globally.
 In addition to his day job, Lynch volunteers his time on the Food Recovery Network and the Board of Trustees of the Keystone Policy Center.
-Lynch earned his Bachelor’s degree from Wheaton College in 1984 and an MBA from the Kellogg School of Management at Northwestern University in 1995.
+Lynch earned his Bachelor’s degree from Wheaton College in 1984 and a M.B.A. from the Kellogg School of Management at Northwestern University in 1995.